-4. Digital Marketing Agency
+9. Digital Marketing Agency

 With many people staying at home and working remotely because of the pandemic, companies have also gone online and undertaken digital marketing initiatives to keep their target markets engaged.
-Global digital marketing is booming right now, and expected to more than double to $786 billion by 2026.
+Global digital marketing is booming and expected to more than double to $786 billion by 2026.

 If you’re looking to start your own digital marketing business, you’re in luck.
 There has never been a better time to do it.
-Just catch up on the latest industry trends and know the steps in setting up a business.
-Keep in mind that since this is a relatively new industry, there are no concrete guidelines for success.
+Just catch up on the latest industry trends and keep in mind that since this is a relatively new industry, there are no concrete guidelines for success.

-5. Daycare Center
+10. Daycare Center

 Do you love spending time with young children?
 If so, a daycare business could be the perfect venture for you.
 Busy parents often need childcare services while at work, so you would be providing a crucial service while spending your day with toddlers.